The Best Netflix Movies To Celebrate International Women’s Day 2017

 The Women’s List

-This addition to the PBS American Masters series highlights 15 feminist trailblazers including Madeleine Albright, Margaret Cho, Betsy Johnson, and Alicia Keys.
+This addition to the PBS American Masters series highlights 15 feminist trailblazers, including Madeleine Albright, Margaret Cho, Betsy Johnson, and Alicia Keys.
 It’s hard to find a better documentary on Netflix that focuses on powerful and inspirational women, but the next title may have done it.

 Miss Representation